Calendar of Events 2025

 The Holiday Gift Shop is a seasonal pop-up shop featuring a curated collection of artisan wares, holiday greens, and gifts for guys and gardeners.
 Located in the Nickels-Sortwell barn on Federal St.

-Wiscasset area businesses decorate wreaths in the spirit of the season and shoppers vote for their People’s Choice favorite.
-Wreaths are given to long-term care facilities after Marketfest.
-Wreaths from 2024 below.
+Wiscasset area businesses decorated wreaths in the spirit of the season and shoppers voted for their People’s Choice favorite.
+Wreaths were given to a local long-term care facility after Marketfest.
+Wreaths from 2025 below.

-Featuring merchandise and hand-made items from local artisans and shops.
-Raffle tickets available for purchase in the Holiday Gift Shop on Federal St..
+Featuring merchandise and hand-made items from local artisans and shops; raffle tickets were available for purchase in the Holiday Gift Shop on Federal St.

 Morning Tea and Toast, 10am to noon

-Start today’s holiday shopping with complimentary tea and toast, served with Plain Goods Preserves.
-Drop in to one of Wiscasset’s newest shopping locations, Plain Goods, 54 Water St.
+Today’s holiday shopping began with complimentary tea and toast, served with Plain Goods Preserves.
+Shoppers were invited to drop in to one of Wiscasset’s newest shopping locations, Plain Goods, 54 Water St.

 Solstice Star Workshop, Dec.
 6, 10am to noon